How to Use Apple Intelligence to Create Shortcuts on iPhone

 The app will now display a pop-up alert showing a funny joke loosely related to the weather outside.

-If you want to perform more involved multistep actions with Apple Intelligence, then you can use the Cloud model.
-This will send data to Apple's private cloud servers for processing, which is deleted afterwards.
-Let's create an example shortcut with the Cloud model to create itinerary from Messages.
+The cloud model sends data to Apple's private cloud servers for processing.
+Let's create an example shortcut with the Cloud model to create an itinerary from Messages.

 1. Inside the Shortcuts app, tap on the + icon to create a new shortcut.